Winter signs to spot on your next woodland walk

 Winter in the forest is a magical time.
 Life slows down and, without the rustling of leaves in the wind, the forest falls quiet.
 Tune in and you’ll notice nature all around you.
 Experts even say spending time in forests can help with winter blues.

-So, wrap up warm and discover these top signs of winter to spot on your next woodland walk.
+So, wrap up warm and discover these top signs of winter to look out for on your next woodland walk.

 Did you know robins are known to follow wild boar and feed on the worms and bugs that they root out?